tepletonteam/tepleton/docs/quark/glossary.md

 Here, the `Actor` abstracts any address that can authorize actions, hold funds, or initiate any sort of transaction.
-It doesn't just have to be a pubkey on this chain, it could stem from another app (such as multi-sig account), or even another chain (via ABI)
+It doesn't just have to be a pubkey on this chain, it could stem from another app (such as multi-sig account), or even another chain (via IBC)

-`ChainID` is to be used for ABI, which is discussed below, but right now focus on `App` and `Address`.
+`ChainID` is to be used for IBC, which is discussed below, but right now focus on `App` and `Address`.
 For a signature, the App is `auth`, and any modules can check to see if a specific public key address signed like this `ctx.HasPermission(auth.SigPerm(addr))`.
 However, we can also authorize a tx